AbiollaghJames/AbiollaghJames/README.md

 ### Hi there 👋, **Abiollagh James**
 #### *Software Engineer*

-A Software Engineer currently learning C programming, Python and Data Science.
+A Software Engineer proficient in C programming, Python, Shell Scripting and MySQL.
+Data Scientist in the making.

 Skills: *REACT / JS / HTML / CSS*

-- 🌱 I’m currently learning C, Python, Machine Learning
+- 🌱 I’m proficient in C, Python, MySQL currently learning Data Analysis.
 - 👯 I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me: abiollajames@protonmail.com